Recall-Space/recall-space-agents/EXAMPLES.md

     "messages": [("user",
                   """
         Perform the following sequence
-        1. Retrive the most recent email sent by 'gari.ciodaro@recall.space',
+        1. Retrive the most recent email sent by 'user@example.com',
         2. Add a new row to the table 'SupplierMasterDataTable' with the content of email. here are the parameters:
             worksheet: 'suppliermasterdata'